killerbee13/TIS-100-CXX/README.md

   information.
 May be specified twice to remove almost all supplemental text.

 Other options:
-- `--write-layouts filename`: parse all builtin level layouts and write them as a C++ header file, which is suitable for directly replacing `layoutspecs.hpp`.
 - `--T21_size N` and `--T30_size M`: override the default size limits on instructions in any particular T21 node and values in any particular T30 node respectively.